Fourth Flatiron Rock Climbing

 To find the base of the Fourth Flatiron, head up the Royal Arch trail to Sentinel Pass.
 Here the trail goes down steeply for a hundred feet or so, then levels off.
 Right after passing the Fourth Flatironette, the trail starts up again steeply on some switchbacks.
 There is a weird diagonal cave under the south face of the Fourth Flatironette that can be a useful spot in a downpour.
 The next rock you come up to is the Fourth Flatiron, it is only a few feet right of the trail itself.
 After you pass the base of the Fourth, you know you've gone too far when you cross a drainage (Tangen Spring); during wet periods there is actually a stream going down the trail here and it may be icy in the winter.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Fourth Flatiron:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Fourth Flatiron:

 Featured Route For Fourth Flatiron